 Getting the Attention of a Deaf Dog

-- Use a flashlight.
 Some owners of deaf dogs use a flashlight to signal to their dog.
 You can train a dog to look at you by turning a flashlight on and off.
 Continue to do so until your dog turns to see where the light is coming from.
-As soon as he looks at you, give them a treat to let them know they did what you wanted.
-The dog will soon learn that a flash of light means that he needs to look at his owner.
+As soon as the dog looks at you, reward it with a treat.
+The dog will soon learn that a flash of light means that it needs to look at its owner.

-- Use a vibrating electronic collar.
-These electronic collars are different from those that give shocks to aid in training.
-These simply vibrate when you press a button on the remote.
 You can train a dog to look at you by pressing the button to make the collar vibrate, and continue doing so until your dog looks at you.
-As soon as he turns his attention to you, stop the vibrations and give a treat.
+As soon as the dog turns its attention to you, stop the vibrations and offer a treat.
 One of the benefits of using the vibrating electronic collar is that you can use it in pretty much any situation.

-Many people train dogs basic obedience commands by using hand signals.
-There is a standard hand signal most dog trainers use to teach each command, but you can also create your own hand signals.
-Instead of giving a spoken command, you start off by making sure your dog's attention is on you, and then give the hand signal.
+Instead of giving a solely spoken command, you start off by making sure your dog's attention is on you, and then give the hand signal.
 You then train the dog to perform the command just as you would any other dog.

 Use Sign Language

-It's important to slowly work on having your dog remain comfortable with having someone come up behind him and touch him.
-Initially, deaf dogs may find this startling, especially if they are touched while sleeping.
-Startling a dog can lead to him snarling or snapping out of fear, much in the same way a person might yell out if someone sneaks up and startles them.
+Initially, deaf dogs may be startled by a person unexpectedly touching them to gain their attention, especially if they are touched while sleeping.
+Startling a dog can lead to it snarling or snapping out of fear, much in the same way a person might yell out if someone sneaks up and startles them.

-Practice touching your dog very gently on his shoulder and back.
-Give him treats immediately following the touch.
-Try to do this often throughout the day, and soon your dog will learn that having someone touch them from behind means good things are about to happen for him.
+Practice touching your dog very gently on its shoulder and back.
+Give it treats immediately following the touch.
+Try to do this often throughout the day, and soon your dog will learn that having someone touch them from behind means good things are about to happen.